tytydraco/yessleep/out/AIRTAG.md

 I was so close to the AirTag.
 Less that 2 feet.
 I was in an office, it smelled in here so bad.
 Probably water damage.

+I started looking on shelves, filing cabinets, floor, dang why is he so good at this it’s so hard to look when you’re scared!
+I made my way to the desk, didn’t see any tag, but I was less than a foot away at the desk.

-I noticed the chair was facing away from the desk, out the window.
+That’s when I noticed the chair was facing away from the desk, facing the window.
 I walked around the desk to check in the chair, I realized I was stepping in something sticky?

-I looked in the chair and I saw something in it.
+I was going to look down but I got distracted when I noticed something was in the chair…

-I aimed my flashlight and saw Aaron’s body, from the torso up.
+I aimed my flashlight and saw Aaron’s body, from the torso up….

+He was pale, blow flies swarming around him, crawling on his face and around the organs that were spilling out of him and onto the chair…

+The smell was Aaron.

 The light from my flashlight was bouncing off of the metal from the AirTag sticking out of his slightly open mouth.